imagetyperz-api/imagetyperz-api-python3/readme.md

         'sitekey': '8c7062c7-cae6-4e12-96fb-303fbec7fe4f',

         # 'invisible': '1',             # if invisible hcaptcha - optional

+        # domain used in loading of hcaptcha interface, default: hcaptcha.com - optional
+        # 'domain': 'hcaptcha.com',

         # extra parameters, useful for enterprise
         # submit userAgent from requests too, when this is used